-a.
+- a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
-If so, describe.

-This is a non-project action that covers the entire city and does not include site-specific development.
-New school development will be subject to City zoning for allowable uses and activities, and City codes for handling hazardous materials as well as State and Federal hazardous materials regulations.
+If so, describe. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+New park development will be subject to City zoning for allowable uses and activities, and City codes for handling hazardous materials as well as State and Federal hazardous materials regulations.

-1) Describe any known or possible contamination at the site from present or past uses.

-This is a non-project action that covers the entire city and does not include sitespecific development.
-Also see Supplemental Sheet for Non-project actions.

-2) Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

-This is a non-project action that covers the entire city and does not include sitespecific development.
-Existing hazardous chemicals/conditions would be evaluated on a site-specific basis at the time of project-specific environmental review.

-3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

-This is a non-project action that covers the entire city and does not include sitespecific development.
-This would be further evaluated with a development proposal.

-4) Describe special emergency services that might be required.

-This is a non-project action that covers the entire city and does not include sitespecific development.

-5) Proposed measures to reduce or control environmental health hazards, if any:

-This is a non-project action that covers the entire city and does not include sitespecific development.
+- 1) Describe any known or possible contamination at the site from present or past uses. - N/A This is a non-project action that covers the entire city and does not include site-specific development. - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. - N/A This is a non-project action that covers the entire city and does not include site-specific development. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. - N/A This is a non-project action that covers the entire city and does not include site-specific development. - 4) Describe special emergency services that might be required. - N/A This is a non-project action that covers the entire city and does not include site-specific development. - 5) Proposed measures to reduce or control environmental health hazards, if any: N/A This is a non-project action that covers the entire city and does not include site-specific development.